Jeroenvos/BikeSharingDemand/Analysis Bike Sharing Demand.md

 ```
 I only included the dichotomous (dummy variables), interval and ratio attributes.
 The nominal attributes are split by indicator coding into: summer, winter, spring and fall, and better, good, bad and worse for season and weather respectively.
 For simplicity I took the date as hours from the start of the dataset.
 Also I included hour of the day which is attribute 'hours'.
 I am aware of its cyclic behaviour but for now I took it as a (curve)linear relation.
 For example 'hour of the day' has no linear relation.
-Therefore I tested all the attributes on curvilinearity addid a squared attribute.
+Therefore I tested all the attributes on curvilinearity by adding a squared attribute.

 ![Regression models ](img/LinearRegression.png "Regression models")

 This Model 11 shows all significant attributes.
-Those coefficients are used to calculate the predicted count of bike demand.
+Those coefficients are used to calculate the predicted count of bike demand in [this worksheet](first results.xlsx).

 This rough estimation gave already a Root Mean Squared Logarithmic Error (RMSLE) of 1.31.